ipfs/js-ipfs/config.md

 # The js-ipfs config file

-The js-ipfs config file is a JSON document, which is located in a repository (by default located at ~/.jsipfs/config), where the repository location may be changed according to the value of the $IPFS_PATH environment variable.
+The js-ipfs config file is a JSON document located in the root directory of the js-ipfs repository (by default the js-ipfs repository is located at `~/.jsipfs` and the config file is at `~/.jsipfs/config`).
+The repository location may be changed with the `$IPFS_PATH` environment variable.
+The config file is read once when the js-ipfs daemon is started, or each time a command is executed in offline mode.
-It is read once at node instantiation, either for an offline command, or when starting the daemon.
 Commands that execute on a running daemon do not read the config file at runtime.

 ## Table of Contents